How To Change Your Kitchen Faucet Like A Pro

 With the old faucet removed, take a moment to clean off any dirt or gunk residue left behind.
 Warm soapy water and stainless steel cleaner should do the trick.

 With the old faucet removed, we can now install the new one.
-We’ll be focusing on how to install a spring faucet, like the ZLINE Sierra Kitchen Faucet.
+We’ll be focusing on how to install a spring faucet, like the ZLINE Autograph Edition Sierra Kitchen Faucet.
 Most faucets have similar setup guides, but we always suggest you follow along with the included manual for your faucet as well.

 Begin by placing the new faucet in the existing hole in your sink.
-From the underside of your sink tighten the required nuts.
+From the underside of your sink, tighten the required nuts.
 Now connect the faucet’s hoses to your existing hot and cold lines.
 With the hoses properly connected, turn on your hot and cold water valves and test out your sink.

 Congratulations!
 You just learned how to change your kitchen faucet like a professional.
-If you got lost along the way or need any additional help with this, there are a lot of great video walkthroughs available online, one of our favorites is Home RenoVision.
+If you got lost along the way or need any additional help with this, there are a lot of great video walkthroughs available online.
+One of our favorites is Home RenoVision.

 We hope this walk-through helps!
-If you’re still in the market for a new faucet, Rustic Kitchen & Bath has a wide selection available and we’d be more than happy to answer any questions you might have!
+If you’re still in the market for a new faucet, Rustic Kitchen & Bath has a wide selection available, and we’d be more than happy to answer any questions you might have!
 Contact us through our website or reach out to us on any of our socials.

 Contact us